 - Buy usable clothing from thrift shops, garage sales, seconds stores or discount centers.

-- Plan your necessary purchases during sale time: clearance, end-of-month or end-of-season.
+- Plan your necessary purchases during sale time: clearance, online sales or discounts, end-of-month or end-of-season.

 - Exchange clothing with friends or relatives.